foggerty/thebook/Chapter3.md

 The various sections of the composite bow were united by means of single fish-tail, or V-form, spliced and glued together.
 At the junctions between the grip and the *dustārs*, and the *dustārs* and the *siyahs*, the abutting surfaces of the wood were smoothly tapered in depth so that each section merged into the other, thus making it difficult to detect the end of one section and the beginning of the next in the finished article.
 In bows that have been stripped down dissection has revealed such joints extending over a length of about 3 in.
 (7.62 cm).
 Hence, although the actual grip might only be 5 in.
 (12.7 cm) long, the piece of wood on which it was built could be about 12 in.
 (30.48 cm) in length from point to point of the two 'V's to which it was tapered for fitting into the fish-tails cut in the dustars.
 Some splices exceed 5 in.
 (12.7 cm.) in length, but a measurement of this order is unusual,

-== CD MSS===

-In MSS of the CD group and also in *Arab Archery*, pp. 11-12, it is clearly indicated that the wooden core was to be in five sections, viz. the grip, the two *dustārs*, and the two *siyahs*.
+In manuscripts of the C & D groups, and also in *Arab Archery*, pp. 11-12, it is clearly indicated that the wooden core was to be in five sections, viz. the grip, the two *dustārs*, and the two *siyahs*.

 The width of all known composite bows increases at the place where the knots at the ends of the bowstring are intended to rest, the purpose being to avoid any risk of the string's slipping around the *siyah*, thereby causing the bow to capsize.
 Too long a string, for instance, might well slip in this way and cause the bow to spring violently back into its unbraced position.
 Such an occurrence would shock both bow and archer and could easily do serious harm to one or both.
 It was essential, therefore, that that part of the bowstring which ran from knot to knot of the end loops should not touch the *siyah*.
 If the design of the bow required *siyahs* so shaped as to predispose to this hazard, string-bridges were often fitted to support the loop-knots at the points where they would normally rest.
 Those from the Middle East were usually of bone, ivory, or horn.
 Disc-shaped and measuring about 3/4 in.
 (1.91 cm.) in diameter, they were scooped or hollowed in such a way that the sides rose towards the outer edges of the bow to form small cradles for the loop-knots.
 Since no mention of such a fitting has been found in any MS that we have examined, the recurve of the tips of the braced bow would seem to have been such that this device was not needed.